contempleapp/solid_slider/README.md

 #### PART THREE

 Initially i've developed my own Slider because of the warning `computations created outside a 'createRoot' or 'render' will never be disposed`.
 I used the Slider component from [kobalte.dev](https://kobalte.dev).
 But on click and drag the warning fired on every mouse move.
 I couldn't find a lot of information about the warning, so i've developed my own Slider to find out more.

-The first version of my slider then worked without the warning, but was not reactive anymore.
-The second version of the Slider (PART TWO) is reactive but the warning is back when i implement it inside my [tauri.app](https://tauri.app) app, but not in the example code for PART TWO.
+The first version of the slider then worked without the warning, but was not reactive anymore.
+The second version of the Slider (part_two) is reactive but the warning is back when i implement it inside my [tauri.app](https://tauri.app) app, but the warning does not appear in the example for part_two.
 I'am still not sure how to handle the warning properly and where the problem comes from inside my app.

 #### Fixing the warning within the Slider:

-In order to fix the warning, i've used `getOwner` and `runWithOwner` from SolidJS inside every click handler:
+In order to fix the warning, i've used `getOwner` and `runWithOwner` from SolidJS inside every click and resize handler:

 `Slider.jsx`:
 ```jsx